Oblarg/cosmosdb-storedprocs-ts/README.md

 ## How does this work?

-The basic idea is to use webpack to both compile the Typescript and to scope-hoist any included dependencies inline into a single function.
+The basic idea is to use webpack to both compile the Typescript and to bundle any included dependencies inline into a single function.

 This is somewhat less-trivial of a task than it might initially seem, because Azure CosmosDB's documentation is somewhat nebulous about the format it actually accepts.
 Through trial-and-error, I have determined that the easiest way to generate output that CosmosDB will accept is to define the stored procedure body as an [IIFE](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression), compile the IIFE with webpack, and then wrap the output in a lambda that passes the appropriate function argument.
 Thus, what is ultimately sent to CosmosDB looks like this: